dawidsula26/jnp3/doc/Services.md

 We need to remember that cached responses cannot live long, because statistics are constantly updated, and we do not want to present outdated information.
 We can safely store responses for as long as time between updates, but not much longer.
 We may decide that frontend always calls `SHOW_VARS` and `SHOW_UPDATES` immediately after, then we should be able to cache `SHOW_VARS` requests almost indefinitely.

+## Tools
+This is quite generic web server so we have great freedom in choosing tools.
+I would suggest trying Go for this service.
+It is generaly liked and is considered good language for creating web servers.
+It would also be good oportunity to try it out, because it is a simple component and not much can go wrong, even when we do not have experience with Go.

+Alternatively, if we to use something we have experience with, then Python and Flask are a great choice.

 Statistics
 ===============================================================================